dylang/opowerjobs/Readme.md

   * Garrett Miller (design, art, photos) [heyitsgarrett](http://github.com/heyitsgarrett)
   * OPOWER Marketing and HR team members (text and direction)

-## Dependencies

-  * Latest Node: v0.2.0
-  * Express, Connect, and other dependencies are included.
-This was to make it easier to deploy to Heroku.
-Also because this is my first time using Git.

 ## Thanks

   * Dan Yates, CEO/co-founder of OPOWER, and who got this whole thing started.